Moritz Abraham

 Passport, 1934

-Every few months, Moritz was away for his business.
-Over a six-month period, Moritz travelled to these locations:
+Every few months, Moritz traveled for business.
+Over a six-month period, his trips included the following destinations:

 July 1934: Austria, Hungary, Yugoslavia, Switzerland, Serbia